daniloaspk/daniloaspk/README.md

 # About me

-- I am graduated in Agronomy 👨‍🎓🌾
+- 🧩 Problem Solver
+- 👨‍💻 Programmer
+- 👨‍🌾 Agronomist
-- I also did a Master and a Doctorate in Plant Production 🌱
+- 👨‍🔬 Scientific Researcher in Plant Production
-- and a specialization in Agroecology 🌳🥕🌲🌍.
+- 📊 Data Scientist
+- 👨‍🏫 Tutor in Data Analysis, Agricultural Soil and Plant Physiology
+- 🎲 Strategist

 These experiences helped me and help a lot during problem solving.